cicerotcv/megadados/docs/index.md

 The primary goals of this project includes:

 - Subscribe/unsubscribe students to school subjects;
-- Input/edit/delete notes/grades to students' subjects;
+- Input/edit/delete notes/grades from students' subjects;

 ## Contributing